Lela Restaurant has rolled out new lunch and dinner menus, created by new executive chef Thomas Orbison.

 Orbison brings 16 years of culinary experience and a Grand Diploma from Le Cordon Bleu in Paris, France, to his position as the executive chef for Lela Restaurant.

-“The great thing about doing culinary work this long is that, regardless of the position you hold, you are constantly learning from your peers," reflected Oribson.
+“The great thing about doing culinary work this long is that, regardless of the position you hold, you are constantly learning from your peers," reflected Orbison.
 “I’ve had the opportunity to work with amazing chefs in cities like Miami, Paris, and Dallas so I am super excited to bring what I’ve learned up to Minnesota.”

 Lela features 206 seats in the dining room, bar, an open kitchen concept and private dining areas, with additional patio seating outdoors.